DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 Candidates want informative feedback on unsuccessful applications so that they can improve future applications.
 Provider feedback is important; however, candidates often say they get vague or non-existent feedback.
 This can feel demoralising.

-> In the 2021/2022 recruitment cycle:
+> Research has found the majority of rejected candidates don't reapply, with a significant portion not receiving structured feedback.
 >
-> * 87% of rejected candidates did not reapply.
-> * 45% of candidates who did reapply were successful, which equated to 2,522 additional trainees.
-> * 21% of rejected candidates don't receive structured feedback.
+> Those that do reapply have a good chance of success.

 **How we might solve for this:**